-Michel Aubry (born in 1959, lives and works in Paris) has carried out a programmatic body of work for some twenty years now.
+Since the 1990s, Michel Aubry has carried out a programmatic body of work.
 It has him often interpreting objects or earlier artworks that are emblematic of modernity but using a formal idiom that springs from different handicrafts (including instrument and cabinet making, costume design and upholstery).
 The process of crafting the object is central to his art and is governed by a production protocol that subverts the relationship between the original and the copy.

 For his show at Crédac, Aubry has made reinterpretations of temporary architectures and a number of furniture prototypes that were presented by the Soviet Union at the 1925 International Exposition of Modern Industrial and Decorative Arts in Paris.
 The pieces include Alexander Rodchenko’s Workers’ Club, Konstantin Melnikov’s Kiosk and the USSR Pavilion.
 The Pavilion is in fact the subject of a brand new piece by the artist.